AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-domain-name-setup.md

 ---
 title: Domain name setup
-description:  Learn how to configure your Adobe product for domain name setup and delegation.
+description:  Learn how to delegate a subdomain to Adobe Campaign.
+feature: Putting it in practice
-feature: Deliverability
+topics: Deliverability
 kt:
 thumbnail:
 doc-type: article